JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 <img src="tokens-tab.png" alt="Versioned Settings| Tokens" width="800"/>

-Currently, passwords are not inheritable by projects hierarchy.
-If a setting in a project (VCS root, OAuth connection, cloud profile) requires a password, the token generated for this password can be used in this project only.
-For instance, it is not possible use a generated token in a similar setting in a subproject.
-A new token should be generated in this case.
+Secure values can be inherited by projects hierarchy.
+If a setting in a project (VCS root, OAuth connection, cloud profile) requires a password, the token generated for this password can be used in this project and in any of its subprojects.
+To be able to use the inherited password, the subproject must have versioned settings enabled and store settings in the same VCS, as its parent project.
-If you need to use a secure value in the nested projects, consider adding a [password parameter](typed-parameters.md#Adding+Parameter+Specification) with the secure value and using a [reference](configuring-build-parameters.md#Using+Build+Parameters+in+Build+Configuration+Settings) to the parameter in the nested projects.
+Alternatively, you can add a [password parameter](typed-parameters.md#Adding+Parameter+Specification) with the secure value and use a [reference](configuring-build-parameters.md#Using+Build+Parameters+in+Build+Configuration+Settings) to the parameter in the nested projects.

 ### Implications of Storing Security Data in VCS